Dedalus-Stephen/CustomPromise/README.md

 # Custom JS tools
-A custom implementation of different JS features
+A custom implementations of different JS features